uqlibrary/technology-training/R/ggplot2_intro.md

     * ANOVA in R http://homepages.inf.ed.ac.uk/bwebb/statistics/ANOVA_in_R.pdf or https://rcompanion.org/rcompanion/e_01.html
     * If you need an R and/or RStudio workshop/session, please contact the Centre for Digital Scholarship staff to organise one for you. https://web.library.uq.edu.au/locations-hours/centre-digital-scholarship
     * If you have further questions about R, please contact the CDS: cds@library.uq.edu.au
+    * Ask questions to other researchers during the weekly Hacky Hour: [https://rcc.uq.edu.au/meetups](https://rcc.uq.edu.au/meetups)
+    * Contact your unit's statistician (if you have one?)